naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.24.Etherchannel.and.HSRP.md

 #### Link Aggregation Control Protocol

 The Link Aggregation Control Protocol (LACP) is part of an IEEE specification 802.3.ad that allows a switch to negotiate an automatic bundle by sending LACP packets to the peer.
 It performs a function similar to PAgP with Cisco EtherChannel.
+Cisco devices support both PAgP and LACP.
+LACP uses the following modes:
+* **On:** This mode forces the interface to channel without LACP
+* **Active:** The interface initiates negotiations with other interfaces by sending LACP packets
+* **Passive:** The interface responds to the LACP packets that it receives but does not initiate LACP negotiation.

+As with PAgP, the LACP modes must be compatible on the two sides of the EtherChannel.

+###### LACP Mode Settings